marcobonici/marcobonici.github.io/blog/autodiff.md

 topic of automatic differentiation.
 Furthermore, these notes are far to be completed and need to be refined.}

+Several computational techniques (minimization, training of Deep Neural Networks, Hamiltonian MonteCarlo) requires the computation of gradients, jacobian, and hessians.
+While we all learnt how to compute these quantities during calculus courses, there are several situations in which classical tools may not be enough.

+In the reminder of this post, I'll walk through the main techniques that can be used to compute derivatives:
+- Symbolic derivatives
+- Finite difference
+- Forward automatic differentiation
+- Backward automatic differentiation

 # Example
 Let us consider the following function $f(\boldsymbol{x}):\mathbb{R}^3\rightarrow\mathbb{R}$
 \begin{equation}